 Conservation Biology of Birds and their Habitats Research Group

-Millennium Centre for Advanced Studies in Ecology and Biodiversity Research
+Millennium Center for Advanced Studies in Ecology and Biodiversity Research

-The award was granted for the outstanding quality of its scientific output in ecology, biogeography and environmental ethics, its major achievements in nature conservation, and the impact of its research work on ecosystems and critical biodiversity areas in Chile.
+The Center is recognized for the outstanding quality of its scientific output in ecology, biogeography and environmental ethics, its major achievements in nature conservation, and the impact of its research work on ecosystems and critical biodiversity areas in Chile.

-The award was granted for its extraordinary contribution to the conservation of Spanish ecosystems by using birds and their habitats to identify the most important and most fragile areas in need of special protection.
+The Program is recognized for its extraordinary contribution to the conservation of Spanish ecosystems by using birds and their habitats to identify the most important and most fragile areas in need of special protection.